mindspore-lab/mindocr/configs/det/dbnet/README.md

 ## Performance

-### General Purpose Models

-Here we present general purpose models that were trained on wide variety of tasks (real-world photos, street views, documents, etc.) and challenges (straight texts, curved texts, long text lines, etc.) with two primary languages: Chinese and English.
-These models can be used right off-the-shelf in your applications or for initialization of your models.

-The models were trained on 12 public datasets (CTW, LSVT, RCTW-17, TextOCR, etc.) that contain wide range of images.
-The training set has 153,511 images and the validation set has 9,786 images.<br/>
-The test set consists of 598 images manually selected from the above-mentioned datasets.

-Experiments are tested on ascend 910* with mindspore 2.3.1 graph mode.

-*coming soon*

-Experiments are tested on ascend 910 with mindspore 2.3.1 graph mode.

-*coming soon*

-### Specific Purpose Models

 DBNet and DBNet++ were trained on the ICDAR2015, MSRA-TD500, SCUT-CTW1500, Total-Text, and MLT2017 datasets.
-In addition, we conducted pre-training on the SynthText dataset and provided a URL to download pretrained weights.
+In addition, we conducted pre-training on the ImageNet or SynthText dataset and provided a URL to download pretrained weights.
 All training results are as follows:

+Experiments are tested on ascend 910* with mindspore 2.3.1 graph mode.

 #### ICDAR2015

-Experiments are tested on ascend 910* with mindspore 2.3.1 graph mode.

 | **model name** | **backbone** | **pretrained** | **cards** | **batch size** | **jit level** | **graph compile** | **ms/step** | **img/s** | **recall** | **precision** | **f-score** |               **recipe**               |                                                 **weight**                                                 |
 | :------------: | :----------: | :------------: | :-------: | :------------: | :-----------: | :---------------: | :---------: | :-------: | :--------: | :-----------: | :---------: | :------------------------------------: | :--------------------------------------------------------------------------------------------------------: |